+Standardized coupons and related calculations are carried out with the help of international standards for more accurate and reproducible results.
 International standards devised for corrosion rate evaluation using mass loss coupons include ASTM-G1, NACE RP0775-99, GMW14872, GM9540P, SAE J2334.
 Various types of probes have been fabricated and used effectively for varying working conditions.
-For instance, GMW14872 standard experiment probes are manufactured to provide corrosion rate measurements under several cyclic conditions with varying parameters like salt concentration, temperature etc. These coupons measure 1x2x0.125 inches and are made of steel with 1⁄4 inch diameter hole in the center [12].
+For instance, GMW14872 standard experiment probes are manufactured to provide corrosion rate measurements under several cyclic conditions with varying parameters like salt concentration, temperature, etc. These coupons measure 1x2x0.125 inches and are made of steel with 1⁄4 Inch diameter home in the center as shown in Figure 2 [12].